 CLP - Classification, Labelling and Packaging

 The CLP Regulation contains rules on the classification, labelling and packaging of chemical substances and mixtures placed on the EU market.
 It also contains rules on the notification of information on substances and mixtures.
-You need to make sure you comply with these rules before placing chemical products on the market .
+When you place chemical products on the market, you need to make sure to comply with these rules.

-You will find the latest consolidated version of the CLP Regulation from 2023-12-01 below.
-Consolidation means that the original legal act and all subsequent amendments and corrections have been brought together in a single document.
+You will find the consolidated version of the CLP Regulation from 2024-12-10 below.
+Consolidation means that the original legal act and subsequent amendments and corrections have been brought together in a single document.

 Find legal acts in EUR-lex